angelomorgado/OpenGL-2D-Engine/README.md

 ### Textures

-This engine can use textures to render sprites.
+This engine can apply textures to objects.
 To load a texture:

 ```cpp
 Texture texture;